India's major parties field few women in race to parliament

 Women make up 430 million of India’s 900 million eligible voters.
 In some northern states, such as Himachal Pradesh, with a population of nearly 7 million, neither Congress nor the BJP has nominated a woman candidate.

-Voters in Rajasthan and the central state of Madhya Pradesh, together home to a population double that of France, will choose from just six women candidates from the BJP and eight from the Congress.
+Voters in Rajasthan and Madhya Pradesh, together home to a population double that of France, will choose from just six women candidates from the BJP and eight from the Congress.

 By contrast, more than 80 men from both parties are running in the two states.

-Women are often nominated only from constituencies they are likely to lose, said Shahida Kamal of the communist party that rules the southern state of Kerala, a tactic that suggests parties only run them for the sake of appearance.
+Women are often nominated only from constituencies they are likely to lose, said Shahida Kamal of the communist party that rules Kerala, a tactic that suggests parties only run them for the sake of appearance.

 “The Congress gave me a seat in the Kasargod constituency in 2009, where the party had not won in 25 years,” said Kamal, whose party has nine MPs.